akshaysenn/Resume-Generator/README.md

-# 🌟 Modern Resume Generator
+# 🌟 Jake Resume Generator

 A sleek, dark-themed resume generator with dynamic placeholders and multiple export options.
 Built with HTML, CSS, and JavaScript.